-INSIDE: How to update a builders ceiling fan with a metal basket and vintage flowers for custom look.
+INSIDE: How to update a builders ceiling fan with a metal farmhouse basket and vintage metal flowers for easy, fast farmhouse home decor.

 We live in Arizona and it’s hot.
 H-O-T!!
 Ceiling fans (and air conditioning and ice cream and cold lattes) are a must.
 So as we melted away in our fan-less kitchen, it was time to swap out the ginormous chandelier that came with the house for something much … cooler.